AGI Projects on Instructional Quality

 Raising Achievement and Closing Gaps in Whole School Systems:

 Recent Advances in Research and Practice".

-In 2009, the AGI published its second research report based on the June 2009 Annual Research-to-Practice conference "Why Teachers Improve (and How):
+In 2009, the AGI published its second research report based on the June 2009 Research-to-Practice conference "Why Teachers Improve (and How):

 High School Supervision and Professional Community Toward Excellence with Equity"